alexdsr/angular/aio/content/cli/index.md

 <h1 class="no-toc">CLI Command Reference</h1>

 The Angular CLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular applications.
+It can also be used as a server to run your Angular applications.
 You can use the tool directly in a command shell, or indirectly through an interactive UI such as [Angular Console](https://angularconsole.com).

 ## Installing Angular CLI